-Initially, the long term monitoring activities at the LGRC complex will be conducted on an annual basis in the Spring of each year.
+Initially, the long term monitoring activities at the LGRC complex will be conducted on an annual basis.
+These activities will be completed by June 30th of each year.
 Representative surface wipe samples of encapsulated and non-porous surfaces and indoor air samples will be collected for laboratory analyses.
 In addition to sampling, a visual inspection of the encapsulated surfaces will be conducted at this time.
 As described further below, pending the results of these activities, the frequency of inspection or monitoring may be modified over time.
 This modification request will be made in the report prepared documenting the results of the monitoring and maintenance activities.